Thanhlam43k4/Big-Project-CI-CD-Software-on-Production/README.md

                         vagrant up

-    Step2: Config the Jenkins server in AWS
+    Step2: Config the Jenkins server in AWS.

-        + Change Directory to Ec2-instance and run this command
+        + Change Directory to Ec2-instance and run this command.

                         terraform init